shinymetal6/A_os/modules/lwip/LwIp/src/apps/http/makefsdata/readme.txt

+A_os fixed
-This directory contains a script ('makefsdata') to create C code suitable for httpd for given html pages (or other files) in a directory.
+This directory contains a script ('makefsdata') to create C code suitable for httpd for given html pages (or other files) in the ../fs directory.

-There is also a plain C console application doing the same and extended a bit.

-Usage: htmlgen [targetdir] [-s] [-i]s
-   targetdir: relative or absolute path to files to convert switch -s: toggle processing of subdirectories (default is on) switch -e: exclude HTTP header from file (header is created at runtime, default is on) switch -11: include HTTP 1.1 header (1.0 is default)

-  if targetdir not specified, makefsdata will attempt to process files in subdirectory 'fs'.
+The generated file will overwrite the ../fsdata.c file.

+Images and others should be supported as well